Pop101/Tweets2Cash/README.md

 * [Config](#config)

 ## General info
 Trade stocks based on the sentiments of people's tweets!
+Currently, Lemon offeres $10k in "Trial Money," so I encourage everyone to test out this script. <br>
-Currently, Lemon offeres $10k in "Trial Money," so I encourage everyone to test out this script This is incredibly unreliable and not recommended if you're actually looking to make money.
+This is incredibly unreliable and not recommended if you're actually looking to make money.
 [Send me an email](mailto:contact@leibmann.org) or fork the project if you find better configuration options

 ## Technologies